cirdeirf/amr-gen/README.md

 `main.PathList`.
 To retrain only specific models, use the `setUp(List<Models>
 modelsToTrain, boolean stopAfterFirstStage)` method provided by `main.AmrMain`.

+**Important**: Preprocessing the AMR corpus in order to obtain the reported results requires certain versions and configurations of the tools given above.
+Unfortunately, these details are not available anymore, except that, for tokenization, POS tagging and dependency parsing, the preprocessing script of [CAMR] (https://github.com/c-amr/camr) (see Section Preprocessing) has been utilized.

 **Important**: Note that the training process requires around 8GB of RAM and may take several hours to days.
 Therefore, it should always be run with `-Xmx8g` or more.